kpietraszko/schemind/README.md

 This is sometimes referred to as a message with *indexed keys*.

-*Note that this obviously has some drawbacks: [recommended reading about the pros and cons of this format](https://github.com/MessagePack-CSharp/MessagePack-CSharp#use-indexed-keys-instead-of-string-keys-contractless).*

 **Schemind** helps you create and read such messages, if your (de)serializer doesn't support this technique.

+*Note that this format obviously has some drawbacks: [recommended reading about the pros and cons](https://github.com/MessagePack-CSharp/MessagePack-CSharp#use-indexed-keys-instead-of-string-keys-contractless).*

 ## Installation